The survey offers a cross-national attitude map for topics where parameterizations are expected to diverge.

 Percentage saying behavior is "morally acceptable" (representative estimates from Pew data)

 Read the gradient.
 Sweden to Pakistan is not a random ordering.
 It tracks the Authority + Sanctity dimensions of Haidt's moral foundations with striking consistency.
 Countries high in these foundations find all five behaviors less acceptable.
-This is exactly what MHF's parameterization predicts: change the theta vector, change the judgment.
+This is what MHF's parameterization predicts should happen: change the theta vector, change the judgment.

 MHF makes a specific, testable claim: countries with high Authority + Sanctity Haidt profiles should produce moral judgments closer to the Christian parameterization.
 Countries with high Care + Fairness + Liberty profiles should match the secular parameterization.
-Pew gives us the ground truth.
+Pew gives us comparison data for that claim.

 Which MHF parameterization should each country's Pew data most closely resemble?